WE-Autopilot/Control/README.md

 # WEAP AUTO WORKSPACE

-Contains all main entry point and actuation code for the car.
+Contains all main entry point and actuation code, as well as any relevant functions to control sensor output or movement of the car.

 ## Setup